Clicky

 An important thing to note is to choose a CBD product that is safe and that does not have traces of THC in it.

-Can You Overdose on CBD?
+Can You Overdose on CBD Oil?

 For those looking for a straightforward answer- you can’t overdose on CBD oil.